-The report format below is provided for the third year of reporting in accordance with this memo for activities in FY 2008.
+The report format below is provided for the fourth year of reporting in accordance with this memo for activities in FY 2009.

-The report deadline is January 15, 2009.
+The report deadline is January 15, 2010.

 We understand that collecting this information may be challenging; however, after compiling previous reports, the departments and agencies can collect this data to the best of their abilities.
-The 2008 report, along with previous reports, will establish a useful baseline for your department or agency, and collect some information that can be aggregated across agencies.
+The 2009 report, along with previous reports, will establish a useful baseline for your department or agency, and collect some information that can be aggregated across agencies.
 Departments should submit a single report that includes ECR information from the agencies and other entities within the department.
-The information in your report will become part of an analysis of all FY 2008 ECR reports.
+The information in your report will become part of an analysis of all FY 2009 ECR reports.
 You may be contacted for the purpose of clarifying information in your report.
-For your reference, copies of the analysis of FY 2006 and FY 2007 ECR reports will be available at www.ecr.gov.
+For your reference, copies of prior year synthesis reports are available at www.ecr.gov.